gbroques/ccxmeshreader/README.md

 Files specified by the `*INCLUDE` keyword are read, but currently limited to relative file paths, and assumed to be relative to the path passed to `read_mesh`.

 Recursive includes (i.e. `*INCLUDE` statements in a previously included file) are not yet supported.

+## Approach
+The approach this library takes is to read the `.inp` file in a `while` loop, line-by-line, until there are no lines left, and collect the nodes and elements that make up the mesh into a dictionary.

+It does not use an intermediate step of parsing the `.inp` file into an abstract syntax tree -- as doing so would be costly and likely involve a parsing library.

+Thus, `ccxmeshreader` can be considered light-weight and performant.

 ## Limitations
 Continuation of keyword lines is not supported.